Particle-level transformers for 95 GeV Higgs boson searches at future $e^+e^-$ Higgs factories: The broken-phase flipped N2HDM

 The reduced coupling of Higgs $H_i$ to the down-type quark $q_d$ ($C_{H_iq_dq_d}$) can be given by

-In this scenario, the couplings of $H_i$ to $b$ quarks and to $\tau$ leptons exhibit distinct dependences on the model parameters, which can naturally account for the observed excesses in the $bb$ and $\tau \tau$ channels.
-These coupling patterns illustrate how the N2HDM-F permits independent control of quark and lepton Yukawa couplings, thereby providing the flexibility required to simultaneously accommodate both anomalies.
+In this scenario, the couplings of $H_i$ to $b$ quarks and to $\tau$ leptons exhibit distinct dependences on the model parameters, which can naturally account for the observed excesses in the $b\bar{b}$ and $\tau^+\tau^-$ channels.
+These coupling patterns illustrate how the N2HDM-F permits independent control of quark and lepton Yukawa couplings, thereby providing the flexibility required to simultaneously accommodate both $b\bar{b}$ and $\tau^+\tau^-$ excesses.

-One of the three CP-even neutral scalars must be SM-like with a mass of 125.09 GeV.
-If it is assumed that $H_1$ is the candidate to explain the possible experimental excesses and that $H_2$ is SM-like.
-Under this assumption, one can reparametrization the parameters in terms of effective couplings and mixing matrix elements:
+If $H_1$ is assumed to be the candidate for the possible experimental excesses and $H_2$ is assumed to be the SM-like Higgs with a mass of 125.09~GeV, one can reparameterize the parameters in terms of effective couplings and mixing matrix elements:

 where $C^2_{H_2VV}$ and $C^2_{H_2t\bar{t}}$ are the effective couplings of $H_2$ to massive gauge bosons and top-quark, $R_{13,23}$ are the mixing matrix elements between $H_{1,2}$ and the singlet field.